Hepatitis C is a form of viral hepatitis which causes inflammation of the liver and can damage the liver cells.

 There are different strains of the hepatitis C virus, which influence the way the virus replicates itself in the body, the course of the disease and the response of the disease to treatment.

 The hepatitis C virus is transmitted through close contact with the blood of an infected person.
 Blood transfusions were a significant source of hepatitis C infection in the past but since 1992 all blood donated in New Zealand has been screened for hepatitis viruses.

 There is a small risk that hepatitis C can be spread through sexual intercourse.
-This risk is smaller than the risk of transmitting hepatitis B or AIDS.
+This risk is smaller than the risk of transmitting hepatitis B or HIV.
 The risk of transmission to a baby during pregnancy or childbirth is low.

 Acute hepatitis C symptoms

 Symptoms include joint pain, loss of appetite, nausea, tiredness, fever, abdominal pain and jaundice (yellowing of the skin and eyes).
 Acute hepatitis C is usually a mild illness from which most people recover within four to eight weeks.

 Chronic hepatitis C symptoms